-Woldingham School ("the school") is committed to ensuring the best possible environment for the children and young people in its care.
+Mr Robert Parkinson Chair of Governors Woldingham School ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
 Safeguarding and promoting the welfare of children and young people is our highest priority.
-The school aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.
+The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.
 An entry will be made on the Single Central Register for all current members of staff at the School, the Board of Governors and all individuals who work in regular contact with students including volunteers, supply staff and those employed as third parties.
-To verify identity we use the Cabinet Office 'How to prove and verify someone's identity' (currently in force) (Good Practice Guides (GPG).
+To verify identity we use the Cabinet Office 'How to prove and verify someone's identity' (currently in force) (Good Practice Guides (GPG) version 5.2